 Currently, there is no public market for our units, shares of our Class A common stock or warrants.
 We have applied to list our units on The Nasdaq Capital Market ("Nasdaq"), under the symbol "VSPRU" on or promptly after the date of this prospectus.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the shares of our Class A common stock and warrants comprising the units will begin separate trading on Nasdaq under the symbols "VSPR" and "VSPRW," respectively, on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Goldman Sachs & Co.
-LLC informs us of its decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC"), containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
+LLC and J.P.
+Morgan Securities LLC inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC"), containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.